alfredodeza/python-action/README.md

 # Python scripts in GitHub Actions

-Learn how to Rrn Python scripts on GitHub Actions!
+Learn how to run Python scripts on GitHub Actions!
 This allows you to handle logic that might be a bit more complex, like setting conditional behavior based on results.

 Although GitHub actions is powerful as-is, it can get complicated when consuming inputs from other sources like an HTTP request providing JSON output.